Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Abnormal buildup of fluid around the heart and lungs

-After heart surgery, call the doctor right away if your child has:
+After heart surgery, call the healthcare provider right away if your child has:

 A VSD that’s left untreated can lead to further health problems later in life.
-Your child is more likely to have growth problems, frequent respiratory infections, and develop disease of the blood vessels in the lungs.
+Your child is more likely to have growth problems, frequent respiratory infections, and develop disease of the blood vessels in the lungs after a year of age.

 After treatment, most children with a VSD can be active like other children.

 Regular follow-up visits with the cardiologist are needed.
-The frequency of these visits may decrease as your child grows older.
+The frequency of these visits will likely decrease as your child grows older.

-Your child may need to take antibiotics before having any surgery or dental work.
+Your child may need to take antibiotics before having any surgery or dental work for 6 months or longer after surgery.
 This is to prevent infection of the inside lining of the heart and valves.
 This infection is called infective endocarditis.
-Antibiotics may also be needed for about 6 months after closure of the defect.
-Antibiotics should be taken as directed by the cardiologist.
+Discuss this with your child's cardiologist.